Best parental control app for teenager: My 8 top picks for 2026 tried and tested

 8. Eyezy – user-friendly parental control app

-When reviewing Eyezy, I noticed monitoring features for only 10 apps (including WhatsApp, Instagram, Facebook, and Snapchat), which makes it a poor competitor to apps like Bark, which can monitor over 30.
+When reviewing Eyezy, I noticed that it only monitors 10 apps (including WhatsApp, Instagram, Facebook, and Snapchat), which makes it a poor competitor to apps like Bark, which can monitor over 30.
 The call monitoring feature also feels bare-bones, as I couldn’t block unwanted calls on the target device.

 When selecting the best parental monitoring solutions for your teenagers, I collaborated with the Cybernews research team and shortlisted top apps using the following process: